LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

 fails verification.
 The shared public name is recognized by strict containers and is not reported as unexpected.

-The returned function and the concrete field remain independently verifiable schema entries.
-Consequently, ``required()`` and registered verifiers apply to the entry on which they are configured.
-The narrow value-alternative API does not currently provide a group-level annotation meaning "either representation is required."

-In Sidre, the callback entry retains the same signature metadata as an ordinary Inlet function and is tagged as an internal value alternative.
-The live Lua callable remains in memory.
-Inlet restart reconstructs containers and fields, not functions, so the tag prevents the internal callback group from being mistaken for a field.
-A persisted concrete value is reconstructed normally, while a Lua callback is not.
+The callback alternative is not an independent schema entry: it does not appear in ``getChildFunctions()``, cannot be marked ``required()``, and is not persisted in Sidre.
+The concrete field's validation rules do not automatically apply to the callback's result.
+Applications should validate any constraints shared by both forms after resolving the selected representation.

-Generated Sphinx and JSON Schema documentation describe the concrete value form.
+Generated Sphinx and JSON Schema documentation describe only the concrete value form.
-The internal callback entry is omitted: its storage name is not an input-file path, and JSON inputs cannot provide a Lua function.
 Document the callback form separately when exposing it as part of an application's Lua interface.

 Accessing
 ---------